 "Isn't this expensive to set up?"
 Most small businesses can automate their invoicing for under $50/month in tool costs.
 The setup takes a few hours, not weeks.
 And if you're leaving even one invoice uncollected per month because it slipped through the cracks, the automation pays for itself immediately.

-How to Get Started This Week
+How Do You Get Started This Week?

 You don't need to automate everything at once.
 Here's a simple starting plan:

-• Turn on automatic payment reminders in whatever invoicing tool you're already using.
+- Turn on automatic payment reminders in whatever invoicing tool you're already using.
 This alone will speed up payments.
 Takes 10 minutes.

-• Add online payment links to every invoice.
-Make it as easy as possible for clients to pay.
-The fewer steps, the faster you get paid.
+- Add online payment links to every invoice.
+Make it as easy as possible for clients to pay — the fewer steps, the faster you get paid.

-• Pick your biggest time sink — is it creating invoices, tracking payments, or following up?
+- Pick your biggest time sink — is it creating invoices, tracking payments, or following up?
 Automate that one thing next.

-• Connect your tools — use Zapier or a similar connector to link your work-tracking system to your invoicing tool.
+- Connect your tools — use Zapier or a similar connector to link your work-tracking system to your invoicing tool.
 This is where the real time savings kick in.

 The goal isn't perfection on day one.
 It's getting the predictable, repetitive parts off your plate so you can focus on the work that actually grows your business.